 The E.B.O. does not seek any legislative or executive power with the European Community Countries.

 The E.B.O. will keep informed about national rules and regulations which concern the areas covered by its objectives.
 Conflicting rules and situations will be registered.
 The E.B.O. plenary session will be the appropriate assembly to discuss such situations and to work out recommendations and amendment procedures.

 E.B.O. will conduct site visits of institutions that have formally agreed to live up to European standards as set by the E.B.O.
 Site visits will be carried out only with agreement of the visited institutions.
 Site visits may result in certification as E.B.O. recognised training institutions.
 In countries where residencies are already reviewed by national institutions, the E.B.O. could co-operate with such activities.
 Appeals against the decisions of the Residency Review Committee will be heard in the General Meeting of the E.B.O.

 Amendments and Dissolution

-The procedure for amendments of statutes and rules of procedure and for the dissolution of this foundation are identical to those described in the U.E.M.S.
-Statutes (Article 15 of U.E.M.S. statutes) (addendum13/04.15).
+The procedure for amendments of statutes and rules of procedure and for the dissolution of this foundation are identical to those described in Article XV of the U.E.M.S.
+Statutes (2015/13 EN AMEND.04.15)

 Subscribe to our updates & instant alerts | Enter email below